Copper Spur UL1 Review

 - This tent has a huge vestibule with much more room than any of my Dyneema shelters.
 The vestibule also zipped, not allowing water to leak into the vestibule area.

 - Weight – it is about 22.5 ounces heavier than my Altaplex Shelter by Zpacks.

 - The awning was not necessary for me, and the extra zipper added unneeded weight.

 - I cannot set up as quickly as my tarps in the rain.

 I would absolutely purchase this well made shelter again.
 I was reminded of how much I enjoy the cozy comfort of a single person, free-standing tent.

 Average Hiker purchased this tent and does not write sponsored posts or receive compensation for reviews.
 When you purchase through links on this website, I receive a small commission at no additional cost to you.
-If you have found this review helpful, please consider purchasing through the link above.
-You can find further affiliate details on the Affiliates Page.
+If you find this review helpful, please consider purchasing through the links above.
 Thank you